Calico-Care/Calico/README.md

 **Jobs**:

 - **Auto-label**: Applies labels based on changed files (uses `.github/labeler.yml`)
-- **Welcome**: Posts welcome message on first-time contributor PRs
-- **Bundle Size**: Analyzes and comments on bundle size changes
-- **PR Checklist**: Adds automated checklist for code review

-**Purpose**: Streamline PR review process and provide helpful context
+- **PR Comment + Checklist**: When a PR is opened, `pr-comment` thanks the author and posts the checklist that reviewers expect
+- **Check Bundle Size (optional)**: Installs dependencies with `bun install --frozen-lockfile`, runs `du -sh node_modules`, then comments with the dependency footprint

+**Purpose**: Streamline PR review process and provide helpful context.
+The bundle-size job is informational only but will fail if Bun cannot finish installing dependencies; rerun locally via `bun install --frozen-lockfile && du -sh node_modules` (helps diagnose missing lockfile updates) before retrying the workflow.
+The workflow sets `permissions: { contents: read, pull-requests: write, issues: write }` so GitHub can post checklist/bundle comments—if you downgrade those permissions, the jobs will fail with `Resource not accessible by integration`.

 ### 5. Security Scanning (`security.yml`)

-**Trigger**: Weekly schedule (Mondays 9 AM UTC) and manual dispatch
+**Trigger**: Weekly schedule (Mondays 9 AM UTC), manual dispatch, and pull requests against `main`

 **Jobs**:

-- **Dependency Audit**:
+- **Security Audit (optional)**:

+  - Install dependencies with `bun install --frozen-lockfile`
-  - Run `bun audit` for known vulnerabilities
+  - Run `bun outdated` (Bun lacks a native `bun audit` command) and capture the output in `outdated.txt`
-  - Auto-create issues for critical/high severity findings
-  - Report results in workflow summary
+  - Open a GitHub issue labeled `security,dependencies` if outdated packages are detected

 - **CodeQL Analysis**: